eerimoq/asn1tools/docs/index.rst

 Types
 =====

-ASN.1 types are mapped to Python types as shown in the table below.
+ASN.1 types are mapped to Python 3 types as shown in the table below.
+In Python 2, INTEGER may be ``long`` and all string types are ``unicode``.

 +-------------------+-------------+-----------------------+
 | ASN.1 type        | Python type | Example               |